-In this post: Easy DIY tutorial that explains in detail how to make a bow for a wreath!
-Instructions include how to make a burlap bow with no sewing.
+Don’t be intimated by bows!
+In this post, you’ll learn how to make a bow for a wreath in no time at all.
+The instructions also include how to make a burlap bow with no sewing.

 *This post contains affiliate links.
 Click HERE for my full disclosure statement.

 This method involves no sewing.
 It is perfect for beginners and experienced wreath-makers alike.
 I’ll share step-by-step pictures, and even answer questions people have.
 This tutorial will take you from novice to pro in just a few minutes!